awslabs/aws-data-api-python-sdk/README.md

 ## Creating a Client

-For most applications, you only have to connect to the Data API once, after which time the endpoint information is cached (in `<client install location>/lib/endpoints.json`).
 Once the client environment is linked to your Endpoints, you can create a Client for the required Region and Stage:

 ```
 my_client = DataAPIClient(